 From presenting a dessert worthy of major milestones to elevating the low points, this twelve-layer cake celebrates and comforts at all the right times.
 No need to book a reservation to get a slice of the Peninsula Grill’s ultimate coconut cake.
 This recipe breaks down the mystique into easy-to-follow steps.

-While the espresso martini trend seemed to be the cocktail of choice in 2021, TLP readers leaned into this frozen riff on Pusser’s painkiller, crafted by Home Team BBQ on Sullivan’s Island, South Carolina.
+While the punch bowl cocktail trends dominated 2022, TLP readers leaned into this frozen riff on Pusser’s painkiller, crafted by Home Team BBQ on Sullivan’s Island, South Carolina.

 Debate surrounds the best way to eat blue crabs: Soft shell?
 Roasted?
 Grilled?
 Sandwiched?
 While we wager there’s no wrong way to enjoy the Atlantic crustaceans, readers weighed in with a resounding preference for coating them in a spicy beer batter before popping them into the fryer.